worldbank/rio-safe-space/Supplemental Material/Rider audits/Questionnaire.md

 _Now Imagine a woman similar to you who rides the supervia every day to work on the same commuting route as yours on the reserved space. _

-23. What do you think is the chance that inside the train a man would make unwanted sexual comments to her at some point during a year of commuting, while traveling in the women’s-only car?
+23. What do you think is the chance that inside the train a man would make unwanted sexual comments to her at some point during a year of commuting, while traveling in the reserved space?
     _____ percent
      ____I don’t feel comfortable answering this question